parkerdavis1/agave-astro/src/content/blog/2024-06-comments-2.md

 So with cheap and simple-to-setup SQLite/LibSQL databases available like [Astro DB](https://astro.build/db/), [Val Town](https://www.val.town/), [Turso](https://turso.tech/) (_they're all Turso_), I figured, why not?

-## Moderation
+## Features / Moderation

 Aside from taking name and message inputs, storing them, and displaying them, I added a few enhancements to make moderation quick and simple.

 -   Anyone can hide comments for themselves.
 -   Anyone can report comments, which makes them hidden by default for everyone.
 I also get an email notification where I can review the comment and click a link to delete the comment if needed.
--   You better believe you can click on a quail for comments too!
+-   Not moderation related but you better believe you can [click on a quail](/blog/2024-05-27-quail) for comments too!

 ## Email Notifications (Val.town)

+When I want to trigger an email to myself, say, when someone leaves a comment, I just hit a Val endpoint with a POST request.

 [Val.town](https://www.val.town/about) is a social code platform with good vibes.
 It is so easy to create quick backend projects with features that would otherwise be a pain to setup like email, databases, CRON jobs, HTTP handlers, etc.

-When I want to trigger an email to myself, say, when someone leaves a comment, I just hit one of my Val's endpoints with a POST request.

 -   [Val handling comment notifications](https://www.val.town/v/parkerdavis/newCommentNotification)
 -   [Val handling report notifications](https://www.val.town/v/parkerdavis/reportCommentNotification)